 - 1. Adequate clinical supervision of behavioral health disaster responders protects both service recipients and responders. - 2.
-Licensed mental health professionals with experience in assuming clinical supervision roles should use the following guidelines to provide "adequate supervision" to behavioral health disaster responders: - Supervisors must be able to adequately oversee and control their subordinates, as well as communicate with and manage all resources under their supervision.
-In ICS, the span of control of any individual should range from 3 to 7 subordinates or teams.
-The type of incident, safety factors, and distances between personnel and resources all influence span-of-control considerations - Be accessible to responders in the field this includes availability by phone or radio for immediate consultation, and availability on site for intervention or referral - Insist that behavioral health responders receive orientation prior to service and opportunities for defusing/debriefing following service - Insist that behavioral health responders be deployed in teams never solo - Take time to know the strengths and limitations of the responders assigned to you for supervision - Consider pairing community responders with licensed behavioral health, credentialed clergy, active CISM peer, or ARC Disaster Mental Health responder if possible - use a "buddy system" - Insist that behavioral health responders identify themselves to survivors and those they are serving to allow the potential recipient of service to decline if desired - Licensed behavioral health responders should identify themselves according to their licensed profession - Community responders should identify themselves as "psychological support" volunteers - Insist that behavioral health responders who are licensed mental health professionals conform to provision of informed consent when engaging in formal interventions such as debriefing - reviewing the potential risks and benefits prior to beginning the intervention
+Licensed mental health professionals with experience in assuming clinical supervision roles should use the following guidelines to provide "adequate supervision" to behavioral health disaster responders: - Supervisors must be able to adequately oversee and control subordinates and communicate with and manage all resources under their supervision.
+In ICS, the span of control of any supervisor should range from three to seven subordinates or teams.
+The type of incident, safety factors, and distances between personnel and resources all influence span-of-control considerations. - Be accessible to responders in the field-this includes availability by phone, radio, or virtual format for immediate consultation and availability on site for intervention or referral. - Insist that behavioral health responders receive orientation prior to service and opportunities for defusing/debriefing following service. - Insist that behavioral health responders are deployed in teams-never solo. - Take time to know the strengths and limitations of the responders assigned to you for supervision. - If possible, consider pairing community responders with licensed behavioral health, active CISM peer, or ARC Disaster Mental Health responder-use a "buddy system."

-- Work with administrative personnel to create reasonable working hours and conditions for those you supervise - 3.
-Region Behavioral Health Authorities without immediate access to licensed mental health professionals experienced in disaster response should request the addition of such a responder as soon as possible, from local network providers, other Regional Authorities, or the Division of Behavioral Health.
-Community responders assuming a lead role in behavioral health responses in the interim should be cognizant of the guidelines listed above when actively deploying or supervising behavioral health responders immediately following a disaster. - 4.
+- Insist that behavioral health responders identify themselves to survivors and those they are serving to allow the potential recipient of service to decline if desired. - Licensed behavioral health responders should identify themselves according to their licensed profession. - Community responders should identify themselves as "psychological support" volunteers. - Insist that behavioral health responders who are licensed mental health professionals conform to provision of informed consent when engaging in formal interventions such as debriefing-reviewing the potential risks and benefits before beginning the intervention. - Work with administrative personnel to create reasonable working hours and conditions for those you supervise. - 3.
+Region Behavioral Health Authorities without immediate access to licensed mental health professionals experienced in disaster response should request the addition of such a responder as soon as possible from local network providers, other Regional Authorities, or the Division of Behavioral Health.
+In the interim, community responders assuming a lead role in behavioral health responses should be cognizant of the guidelines listed above when actively deploying or supervising behavioral health responders immediately following a disaster. - 4.
 The behavioral health response is part of an overall coordinated health response.
 Clinical supervisors should keep administrative personnel apprised of activities in the field through incident command structures.
-The clinical supervisors may also be in the field and can forward information to administrators about conditions, responses, and concerns that may contribute to the coordination of an overall response that more effectively meets the needs of those affected.
+The clinical supervisors may also be in the field and can forward information to administrators about conditions, responses, and concerns about the needs of those affected.